vitaly-t/pg-promise/README.md

 * [Connection String]

 Object `db` represents the [Database] protocol with lazy connection, i.e. only the actual query methods acquire and release the connection.
-Therefore, you should create only one global/shared `db` object per connection details.
+You should create only one global/shared `db` object per connection details.

 ## Documentation